chsasank/chsasank.github.io/_drafts/nvidia-arm-sale.md

 It [looks like](https://www.theverge.com/2020/9/12/21434110/softbank-may-sell-arm-to-nvidia) Nvidia is closing in on deal with SoftBank to buy ARM for more than $40mn.
 [Rumors and news](https://news.ycombinator.com/item?id=24009177) about the acquisition have been going around since at least August.
 [Everybody](https://www.ft.com/content/4970848d-7821-45dc-b8cb-211036be5d30) is [concerned](https://tech.newstatesman.com/business/hermann-hauser-nvidia-destroy-arm) [about](https://ownsnap.com/us-government-should-block-nvidia-from-acquiring-arm-open-source-is-in-danger-zone/) the [acquisition](https://ownsnap.com/us-government-should-block-nvidia-from-acquiring-arm-open-source-is-in-danger-zone/) [including](https://www.telegraph.co.uk/technology/2020/08/10/arm-sale-softbank-tragedy-tech-sector-says-former-city-minister/) [ARM's](https://www.bbc.com/news/technology-53678506) [co-founders](https://hothardware.com/news/arm-co-founders-question-nvidias-motives-softbank-deal) [themselves]((https://phonemantra.com/arm-co-founders-fear-nvidia-takeover/)).
 If so much has already been said about this, what's the point of this post?
 This post aims to add artificial intelligence (AI) to the conversation.
 To understand this point, we have to step back a bit and examine the history and business models of key players.
-I aim to keep the conversation accessible to someone unacquainted with technology and hence the lengthy post.
+I aim to keep the conversation accessible to someone unacquainted with technology and hence the length.

-## History and Business Models
+## History and Business of AI

 It's important to understand the history of AI research in detail before we appreciate the reasons for rise of Nvidia.
 We'll then continue with business models of ARM and finally end with SoftBank.